-The Botanical Garden runs along to the east of the Belvedere complex and can trace its roots (sorry) back to 1754 and a pharmaceutical garden established by Maria Theresia.
+The park runs along to the east of the Belvedere complex and can trace its roots (ba dum tish!) back to 1754 and a pharmaceutical garden established by Empress Maria Theresa.

-Where Belvedere’s gardens end in ornate palaces, these gardens end in ordinary greenhouses (which means more glass, less marble, and fewer statues of 18th-century military heroes): the Botanical Garden is actually a research, teaching and public education facility belonging to the University of Vienna.
+Where Belvedere’s gardens end in ornate palaces, these gardens end in ordinary greenhouses (which means more glass, less marble, and fewer statues of 18th-century military heroes).

-Its big advantage is that it offers a little more breathing space than its imperial rivals, given far fewer tourists find their way inside.
+The big advantage of the university gardens is they offer a little more breathing space than their imperial rivals, given that far fewer tourists find their way inside.

-The garden is split into themed zones, such as the “Flora of Austria”, “Medicinal, domestic and poisonous plants” and “Cacti and succulents”.
-The entire middle section is turned over to displays of plants based on systematic principles, i.e. grouped according to their genetic relationship with each other.
+The gardens consist of numerous themed zones, such as “Flora of Austria”, “Medicinal, domestic and poisonous plants” and “Cacti and succulents”.
+The entire middle section covers displays of plants based on systematic principles, i.e. grouped according to their genetic relationship with each other.

 If that sounds all rather dry, it isn’t.

-To put in concisely – it’s a pleasant walk around a park with more to offer than your average municipal park.
-Particular highlights for me as a non-scientist were:
+To put it concisely: it’s a pleasant walk around a park with more to offer than your average municipal facility.
+Particular highlights for me on my visit were:

-- a mini showcase full of carnivorous plants (and one unfortunate fly, who was in considerably more danger than it could ever imagine).
-There were several other showcases – one, for example, featured living stones – and a very small tropical plant house
+- A mini showcase full of carnivorous plants (and one unfortunate fly, who was in considerably more danger than it could ever imagine).
+Several other showcases dot the facility – one, for example, featured “living stones” – and the gardens include a small tropical plant house

-I had high hopes of a plant labelled “Naked ladies” but it was less exciting than you might imagine.
+(A plant labelled “Naked ladies” turned out to be less exciting than you might imagine.)

 How to get to the Botanical Garden

-- Upper Belvedere entrance.
-Follow the directions for (Upper) Belvedere, go to the south gates and walk east a few metres to reach a double entrance – right is the Alpine Gardens (a completely separate entity you have to pay to enter), left the Botanical Garden.
+Upper Belvedere entrance: follow the directions for (Upper) Belvedere, go to the south gates and walk east a few metres to reach a double entrance.
+Right is the Alpine Gardens, left the Botanical Garden.

-- Reitertor entrance.
-If you’re at the Upper Belvedere palace itself, go to the east end of the building and look east.
-There’s a raised building and just to its north behind a hedge is another entrance direct from the Belvedere grounds into the gardens.
+Reitertor entrance.
+If you’re at the Upper Belvedere palace itself, go to the east end of the building and continue further east.
+Look for a raised building: just to its north behind a hedge is another entrance direct from the Belvedere grounds into the gardens.